-Preliminary MS/SS Program Standard 5 (Implementation of a Teaching Performance Assessment) Standard 5 there is evidence to suggest that structural TPA tasks are now addressed in four of changes are being undertaken to implement the TPA the five credentialed courses.
-While in according to the requirements of the new Cal TPA their student teaching, candidates model.
-However, there is insufficient evidence to attend 15 student teaching seminars confirm that this was being done prior to the new that focus on their issues in the staff/administrative roles that are currently responsible classroom and how they relate to the and working on implementing the TPA and TPAs. administrative process for all/tasks of the current model.
-TPAS.
+Preliminary MS/SS Program Standard 5 (Implementation of a Teaching Performance Assessment)

+Standard 5 there is evidence to suggest that structural changes are being undertaken to implement the TPA according to the requirements of the new Cal TPA model.
+However, there is insufficient evidence to confirm that this was being done prior to the new staff/administrative roles that are currently responsible and working on implementing the TPA and administrative process for all/tasks of the current model.
 Candidates and program completers confirm that while TPA Task 1 was clearly embedded throughout early coursework, insufficient support and preparation for successful passage of TPA Tasks 2-4 were provided by the program.
 Program leadership and faculty also corroborated that TPA Task 1 was clearly and intentionally appropriately supported in the previous structure/model.
 There is clear evidence of work being currently undertaken to meet this standard and appropriately implement, support, and prepare candidates in the new model of the Cal TPA, but it is not yet finalized.
 Candidates and program faculty confirmed their understanding of transition and change regarding the TPA, but lack of clarity on exactly how this will look once the work is finalized.
 However, program leadership and faculty evidence increasing knowledge about the new TPA tasks and a commitment to appropriately structure the TPA within the program towards appropriate administration, candidate preparation and support, assessor qualifications, training, and scoring reliability.